 Since the Russian invasion of Ukraine started, a growing number of companies have stopped operating in Russia.
 Yet most of the corporate world remains silent.
-In response to this issue, Progressive Shopper and The Good Lobby, and KSE Institute/LeaveRussia, and have established the Ukraine Corporate Index.
+In response to this issue, Progressive Shopper, LeaveRussia, and The Good Lobby, and KSE Institute/LeaveRussia, and have established the Ukraine Corporate Index.

 This Index regularly tracks corporations’ stance vis-à-vis Russia in the aftermath of its invasion of Ukraine.
 It intends to inform investors, customers, and citizens about whether and how their companies and brands are positioning themselves in the ongoing conflict.
 Its aim is to lead these stakeholders to re-assess their investment and shopping decisions by praising responsible corporations while shaming irresponsible ones.
 Sign our petition to urge companies to stop supporting Putin’s regime!

 Days since Russia invaded Ukraine

 Companies that have halted operations

 Our analysis is based on data compiled by the Kyiv School of Economics (KSE) which is also published on the Leave Russia website.
 It is the most comprehensive set of information on corporate engagement in Russia and tracks the activities of 3,000+ international